-- The Revenues decreased by 29.2 percent overall in Fiscal Year 2025/2026 as follows: - Federal funds decreased by \$1.1 million.
-This consisted of a \$2.3 million decrease in FTA funds mainly within the Transit Grant Administration budget related to pass-through funding in the amount of \$1.4 million and 903,000 in Regional Transit Technology; this is offset by an increase of \$1.0 million in STP funding for the Santa Paula Branch Line project and \$202,000 in CMAQ funds in the rideshare budget. - State grant funding decreased by \$17.5 million largely the SB125 revenues that were awarded in fiscal year 2024-2025. - Local funds and investments remained relatively flat to the current fiscal year. - The Expenditures decreased 22.6 percent overall in Fiscal Year 2025/2065 as follows: - o In the Transit and Transportation Program: - A \$318,400 decrease in the Accessibility Services budget for lower consultant costs due to the completion of the Paratransit Integration Analysis. - A \$6.2 decrease in the Regional Transit Technology budget primarily due to the completed purchase of VCTC Intercity buses. - A \$14.2 million decrease in the Transit Grant Administration budget due to the anticipated completion of some prior year subrecipient projects.
-The final version of the budget will be increased to incorporate funds from the Fiscal Year 2025-2026 Program of Projects, which has not yet started development. - o In the Highway Program: - A \$429,526 decrease in the Highway Project Management and Monitoring budget is largely due to the lower staff and consultant costs related to engineering and environmental reports of the U.S. 101 PAED study. - In the Rail Program: - A \$1.3 million net increase in the Metrolink budget due to \$4.5 million to support the Camarillo Station ADA improvement work that VCTC is responsible for, offset by lower rehabilitation costs and program costs. - o In the Commuter Assistance Program: - A \$174,000 increase in the Rideshare budget for consultant, outreach, and staff time. - In the Planning and Programming Program: - A \$1.1 million decrease in Regional Transit Planning for capital enhancement projects such as radio equipment. - A \$40,000 increase in TDA Administration for increased audit costs. - A \$91,700 increase in Transportation Programming and Reporting due to increased staff costs. - In the General Government Program: - A \$15,100 increase in the Community Outreach budget for increased staff costs. - A \$18,200 decrease in Management and Administration due to lower consultant costs. - A \$19,600 increase in State and Federal Governmental Relations for additional staff and consultant costs.
+- The Revenues decreased by 21.8 percent overall in Fiscal Year 2025/2026 as follows: - Federal funds decreased by \$1.1 million.
+This consisted of a \$1.4 million decrease in FTA funds mainly within the Transit Grant Administration budget related to pass-through funding. - State grant funding decreased by \$17.5 million largely the SB125 revenues that were awarded in fiscal year 2024-2025. - Local funds and investments increased by \$36,800 largely due to the funds from the OPEB trust. - The Expenditures decreased 22.6 percent overall in Fiscal Year 2025/2065 as follows: - In the Transit and Transportation Program: - A \$49,400 increase in the Accessibility Services budget for higher consultant and staff costs. - A \$6.2 decrease in the Regional Transit Technology budget primarily due to the completed purchase of VCTC Intercity buses. - A \$14.2 million decrease in the Transit Grant Administration budget due to the anticipated completion of some prior year subrecipient projects.
+The final version of the budget will be increased to incorporate funds from the Fiscal Year 2025-2026 Program of Projects, which has not yet started development. - In the Highway Program: - A \$429,526 decrease in the Highway Project Management and Monitoring budget is largely due to the lower staff and consultant costs related to engineering and environmental reports of the U.S. 101 PAED study. - In the Rail Program: - A \$1.3 million net increase in the Metrolink budget due to \$4.5 million to support the Camarillo Station ADA improvement work that VCTC is responsible for, offset by lower rehabilitation costs and program costs. - In the Commuter Assistance Program: - A \$174,000 increase in the Rideshare budget for consultant, outreach, and staff time. - In the Planning and Programming Program: - A \$1.1 million decrease in Regional Transit Planning for capital enhancement projects such as radio equipment. - A \$40,000 increase in TDA Administration for increased audit costs. - A \$91,700 increase in Transportation Programming and Reporting due to increased staff costs. - In the General Government Program: - A \$15,100 increase in the Community Outreach budget for increased staff costs. - A \$18,200 decrease in Management and Administration due to lower consultant costs. - A \$19,600 increase in State and Federal Governmental Relations for additional staff and consultant costs. - Transfers in/out decreased by 9.4% or \$2.2 million due to normal project fluctuation. - The Contingency Reserve for the general fund remains at \$50,000.

-- Transfers in/out decreased by 9.4% or \$2.2 million due to normal project fluctuation. - The Contingency Reserve for the general fund remains at \$50,000. - The fund balance is expected to be \$1,070,524 after the beginning fund balance was adjusted for anticipated changes and carry-over funding expended.
+• The fund balance is expected to be \$1,070,524 after the beginning fund balance was adjusted for anticipated changes and carry-over funding expended.

-The actual information for Fiscal Year 2023/2024 and the budgeted information for Fiscal Years 2024/2025 and 2025/2026 are also included in Table 19 - General Fund Fiscal Years 2023/2024 to 2025/2026.
+The actual information for Fiscal Year 2023/2024 and the budgeted information for Fiscal Years 2024/2025 and 2025/2026 are also included in Table 21 - General Fund Fiscal Years 2023/2024 to 2025/2026.